-Tinting a glass storm door not only controls the amount of UV light that enters your home, but can also help prevent UV damage to your household objects.
+Tinting a glass storm door not only controls the amount of UV light that enters your home but it can also help prevent UV damage to your household objects.
 Below are some examples of the types of tinting films available on the market along with an overview of their particular strengths and shortcomings.

 Low Emissivity and Solar Control Films

 Low Emissivity, or Low E, describes a surface condition that is known to emit radiant thermal energy or, as most of us call it, heat which in turn describes the way by which all materials emit, reflect, and absorb radiant energy according to Planck's Law.
 For us here and now our main issue the unique wavelength interval of heat or radiant energy.
 Specifically. that means thermal radiation of the materials in question.

 Solar control films help homeowners in greatly reducing the amount of heat loss or gain and they greatly reduce the glare from the sun.
 They can also reduce fading in furniture, curtains, and other objects you may have near the door.
 These films are clear and translucent and contain a thin coat of gold or titanium.
 They can reduce the flow of heat by 88 percent and UV rays by 95 percent.